What is the best way to prepare for the Medical College Admission Test® (MCAT® Exam)?

 - Plan how to comfortably answer questions within time limits.

 - Review the Top 10 Tips for MCAT Examinees: Test Day.

 - Practice getting to the test center; plan to arrive early.

-- Eat well; find time to rest and relax.
+- Eat well and find time to rest and relax.